ma-ji/amgps/_pages/schedule.md

 1. Lecture on reading materials and statistics

     During the first hour of each week, I will typically give a lecture on the major points of the week.
 I will also answer any of your questions.

 2. In class practice on empirical methods

-We will solve problems in class.
+    We will solve problems and practice empirical methods in class.

 3. In class preparation and presentation

     The last hour helps you prepare your individual and group replication projects.

 ---